 Do guys need their own walk-in closet?

-It depends on how much clothes you have of course.
-Even then, it’s sure nice to have the space.
-While the ongoing joke is that women have more clothes, accessories and shoes than men, I think men have more than they think.
-Typically, our shoes are stored all over the place, but it’s sure nice to have them all in one place which is a well organized closet with excellent and plentiful shoe storage.
+It depends on how many clothes you have of course.
+Even then, it’s sure nice to have space.
+While the ongoing joke is that women have more clothes, accessories, and shoes than men, I think men have more than they think.
+Typically, our shoes are stored all over the place, but it’s sure nice to have them all in one place which is a well-organized closet with excellent and plentiful shoe storage.